Are You Walking on Eggshells? Signs of Emotional Manipulation in Relationships

 Why It’s So Hard to See What’s Happening

-If you grew up in an environment where conflict was scary or boundaries weren’t respected, you may have learned to stay quiet or accommodate others as a way to stay safe.
+If you grew up in an environment where boundaries weren’t respected, you may have learned to accommodate others as a way to feel safe.
+That pattern can later show up as codependency or chronic people-pleasing.

 How Emotional Manipulation Affects Your Mental Health